Yellow Percocet. Perc 10 Imprint Pictures, Percocet Yellow Oxycodone-Acetaminophen Side Effects, Uses, & Dose.

 The majority of Percocet pills are yellow and oval in appearance.
 However, in other situations, they might be spherical and either white or blue.
 The most typical Percocet dosages vary from 2.5mg to 10mg.

-To recognize if it’s a fake yellow Percocet, if you look closely at fake tablets, you may see that the pressed 30s are uneven or that the pill itself isn’t as smooth as it would be if you picked it up from the drugstore.
+If you look closely at fake tablets to recognize if it’s a fake yellow Percocet, you may see that the pressed 30s are uneven or that the pill itself isn’t as smooth as it would be if you picked it up from the drugstore.
 Furthermore, authentic yellow Percocet tablets are generally lighter in color than counterfeit pills.

 - Strength: 650 mg / 10 mg